Bentleyj/BeyondPhotography/README.md

 ### Day 81

 Shifted gears today to take a cool crosshatch effect from shadertoy.
 The effect is originally by [doomedbunnies](https://www.shadertoy.com/user/doomedbunnies).
 The effect can be found [here](https://www.shadertoy.com/view/MdX3Dr).
 I'm keen to hack on it to learn more.

+### Day 82

+Took the crosshatch effect and tried to go down a more roylichtenstein route by ammending it to do points instead of cross-hatched lines.
+It's made me think that a good approach would be to do more stuff with brightness-gated effects, ie different effects are different brightness thresholds.
+Gonna try more of this coming up!